 The abuse, and the medicals bills, can all severely impact an elderly individual’s emotional well-being as well.
 The rate of depression for seniors who are suffering from abuse is understandably higher than for those who have never been abused.
 This can lead to personality changes, withdrawal, changes in sleeping and eating patterns, and a significant loss of enjoyment of life, family, and friends.

 No nursing home resident should be subjected to this type of blatant mistreatment.
-Jurewitz Law Group makes fighting for the rights of nursing home residents a priority.
+Jurewitz Law Group Injury & Accident Lawyers makes fighting for the rights of nursing home residents a priority.
 We help families recover the compensation they deserve and hold negligent caregivers and nursing home facilities accountable for their deeds.

-How a Lawyer with Jurewitz Law Group Can Help Your Family
+How a Lawyer with Jurewitz Law Group Injury & Accident Lawyers Can Help Your Family

 Your main goal is the safety and security of your loved ones.
-At Jurewitz Law Group, that is our main goal as well.
+At Jurewitz Law Group Injury & Accident Lawyers, that is our main goal as well.
 We want to make sure that after enduring a traumatic event like physical abuse, you and your family are treated with the compassion and respect you deserve.
 Our nursing home abuse attorneys have the experience and resources to investigate claims of abuse, gather crucial evidence, and hold perpetrators accountable for their actions.

 You may be entitled to compensation and damages in the form of medical expenses and emotional pain and suffering.
-Contacting an attorney you can put your trust in is the first step in the right direction.
+Contacting a nursing home abuse attorney you can put your trust in is the first step in the right direction.

-At Jurewitz Law Group, we believe that physical abuse against the most vulnerable section of our population should never be tolerated or ignored.
-If you or a loved one have been a victim of physical abuse in a nursing home, or suspect abuse is taking place, give our office a call at (888) 233-5020 for a consultation of your case.
+At Jurewitz Law Group Injury & Accident Lawyers, we believe that physical abuse against the most vulnerable section of our population should never be tolerated or ignored.
+If you or a loved one have been a victim of physical, sexual, or emotional abuse in a nursing home, or suspect a covid-related illness or death was related to neglect, give our office a call at (888) 233-5020 to schedule a consultation about your case.